 A: Your chance of having twins is less than you might think.
-There are two different kind of twins:
+There are two different kinds of twins:

 The incidence of dizygotic twins in general is 1 in 85 pregnancies, but it also depends on your ethnic background.
 People from Africa have a higher incidence and Asians have a somewhat lower incidence.

-If you yourself were a dizygotic twin then your chance having another set of dixzygotic twins depends mainly on your ethnicity and then it's likely a little higher.
-For the average person it would increase probably from 1 in 85 to 1 in 50 pregnancies.
+If you were a dizygotic twin then your chance of having another set of dizygotic twins depends mainly on your ethnicity and then it's likely a little higher.
+For the average person, it would increase probably from 1 in 85 to 1 in 50 pregnancies.